openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 **8-bit weight quantization** method offers a balance between model size reduction and maintaining accuracy, which usually leads to significant performance improvements for Transformer-based models.
 Models with 8-bit compressed weights are performant on the vast majority of supported CPU and GPU platforms.
+By default, weights are compressed asymmetrically to "INT8_ASYM" mode with a non-fixed zero point.

-The code snippet below shows how to do 8-bit quantization of the model weights represented in OpenVINO IR using NNCF:
+The code snippet below shows how to do asymmetrical 8-bit quantization of the model weights represented in OpenVINO IR using NNCF:

 .. tab-set::